flimlib/flimlib/src/test/c/README.txt

 There are two test files provided, original.json and test.json.
 (They are actually identical except the original.json file has empty output sections [i.e. '"outputs":{}']).

-If you run the test with the file original.json (in Windows, '"SLIMCurve Testing" original.json > output') it will run with the old NR-dependent versions of the fitting methods, add the results to the JSON tree, and print out the JSON document to standard output.
+If you run the test with the file original.json (in Windows, '"FLIMLib Testing" original.json > output') it will run with the old NR-dependent versions of the fitting methods, add the results to the JSON tree, and print out the JSON document to standard output.

 You can cut & paste from standard output and build test.json.
 Running this version exercises the new code under test and prints out test results.